openweave/happy/ARCHITECTURE.md

 Architecture
 ------------

-Happy models nodes, links and networks:
+Happy models the following:

-- nodes are network namespaces.
-Processes comprising the node, run within a specified network namespace.
+* Node — A Linux network namespace.
+Processes comprising the node run within a specified network namespace.

-- links are network interfaces.
-Out of the box, Happy supports L3 (IP) interfaces via the `veth` device, L2 interfaces via `tap` and offers the ability to reach out to the internet via host's real network interfaces.
+* Link — A Linux network interface.
+Happy uses the veth network device to support L3 (IP) interfaces and the tap network device to support L2 interfaces out of the box.

-- networks are namespaces with an Ethernet bridge running within them.
+* Network — Linux network namespaces with an Ethernet bridge running within them.

 ### Implementation

 Happy is a collection of Python modules.
 Core Happy modules provide abstractions
 for:

+* Managing node abstractions
+  * Adding, modifying, and deleting nodes
-- managing happy node abstractions (adding/modifying/deleting a node, running a set of processes within the node)
+  * Running a set of processes within the node

-- managing links (adding/modifying/deleting links, assigning links to the node and to the network, assigning and modifying address assignments)

-- managing networks (create/modify/destroy, manage connectivity)
+* Managing links
+  * Adding, modifying, and deleting links
+  * Assigning links to a node and a network
+  * Assigning and modifying address assignments
+* Managing networks
+  * Creating, modifying, and destroying networks
+  * Network connectivity

-- managing the overall state of the framework in a cohesive fashion
+* Managing the overall state of the framework in a cohesive fashion

-Most of the abstractions that are implemented by Happy modules map into commands that invoke Linux network tools.
+Most of the abstractions implemented by Happy modules map into commands that invoke Linux network tools.

-Happy also contains a set of `plugins`.
-Plugins wrap a set of functionality related to a particular technology, for example, `plugins/weave` contain helpers that wrap various Weave applications for execution within Happy.
+Happy also contains a set of plug-ins found in `/plugins`.
+Plug-ins wrap a set of functionality related to a particular technology.
+For example, `/plugins/weave` contain helpers that wrap various Weave applications for execution within Happy.

 ### Shell commands & Classes